-We asked the lucky owners of this house raise project some questions about their home renovation project.
+We asked the lucky owners of this house raise project in Ashgrove some questions about their home renovation project.
 Check out their tips for a successful house raise and renovation project.
-Continue reading House Raise in Ashgrove

 This week we caught up with home owner, Emma, who is raising and building in under her beautiful Coorparoo home.
 We asked Emma five questions about her renovation project which has already started construction.

 Why did you decide to extend/renovate your house?